qamarian-sds/sds/Spec.md

 ]
 ```

-SDS organizes dirs based on three things: Unicode, The Lead Content Concept, and The After Concept.
+SDS organizes dirs based on three things: _Unicode_, _The Lead Content Concept_, and _The After
+Concept_.

 ## Unicode